volume-trader/QuantowerKB/trading-panels/order-entry/order-entry-for-bybit.md

 # Order entry for Bybit

-Placing of orders on the Quantower platform can be done in several ways:
+Placing of orders on the VT-Terminal platform can be done in several ways:

 * using the Order Entry panel (OE)
 * Quick order placement through the chart area with a mouse (visual trading)